ScalablyTyped/Demos/readme.md

 Some of the projects run in the browser, while some run on node.

 ### react-mobx
-This is by far the most interesting demo, given that we use a bunch of modern javascript libraries.

 ScalablyTyped supports that users contribute their own "sugar" on top of the generated typings.
-These projects are called `contrib` projects, and this project uses `react-contrib` to make it better to work with react.
+These projects are called `contrib` projects, and this project uses `react-contrib` to make it smoother to work with react.
-Have a look at `ReactDsl` in the demo!

 #### Libraries used

 - react and react-dom for rendering with react-contrib helpers
 - csstypes for a fully typed definition of css
-- MobX for state management (with devtools)
+- MobX for state management
 - Axios to fetch a json resource
 - Material-ui (the old version, 0.20) for graphical components.